Almoontasir/Moon-Mart/README.md

-There is a .sql file uploaded. that has all data base
+There is a .sql file uploaded. that has all data base.
+Name: laravel8.sql

 Login Email as admin: moonkanadi@gmail.com
 password: 123